 In this last phase of the case management process, the case manager collects data and feedback.
 This includes data like the results, costs, and duration of the case.
 The organization uses this information to create reports and evaluate the case management process from both a ROI and cost perspective.
 Where necessary, improvements are made in the process to increase efficiency.

 We noted above that the implementation phase provides an invaluable opportunity to collect data.
 The organization should look at what worked and what did not.
 Detailed records of methods and successful resolutions should be kept to avoid implementing ineffective plans in future cases.
 Stakeholders should regularly collaborate on alternative solutions that can be implemented in future cases.

-ProcessMaker is a low-code case management software.
-ProcessMaker provides organizations with effective case management solutions that can increase productivity and efficiency through automation.
+ProcessMaker is a low-code business process management software.
 Hundreds of commercial customers, including many Fortune 100 companies, rely on ProcessMaker to digitally transform their core business processes enabling faster decision making, improved compliance, and better performance.
 Schedule a 7 day free trial or download our whitepapers.